Contact: Addie Mayfield

 He continued, “There has been an explosion in terms of production around technology and artificial intelligence that’s allowing us to put a layer of intelligence on top of the data collected to understand better how to improve things.
 When I became involved in the application of these technologies at BP, I saw the potential in what we were trying to do to strategically change and optimize the business and became really interested in the concept.”

-McKay’s support for PATIL reflects his passion and will enhance opportunities for MSU faculty and students to engage in related research that positively impacts science, industry and society.
+McKay’s support for PATENT reflects his passion and will enhance opportunities for MSU faculty and students to engage in related research that positively impacts science, industry and society.
 It also reinforces the Bagley College of Engineering’s reputation as a leader in purpose-driven innovation for the real world.

 “The Bagley College of Engineering has traditionally been at the front end of tackling complex, multidisciplinary problems since its inception.
 The formation of the McKay Predictive Analytics and Technology Integration Laboratory endowment and its emphasis on using the modern tools of artificial intelligence and machine learning will ensure that our faculty maintain that competitiveness for years to come,” said Jason Keith, Earnest W. and Mary Ann Deavenport Jr. Chair and dean of the Bagley College.

-Although PATIL is housed in the Department of Computer Science and Engineering, the innovative lab facilitates research and educational initiatives focused on broad issues that span multiple disciplines and departments.
+Although PATENT is housed in the Department of Computer Science and Engineering, the innovative lab facilitates research and educational initiatives focused on broad issues that span multiple disciplines and departments.
 As a result, it will serve as a university-wide hub to affect greater collective outcomes.

 “The fundamental purpose of this program is to bring people, processes and learning together to do something better.
 Whether filtering and integrating data to optimize processes at the individual level or for multidisciplinary purposes, the intention is to incorporate disciplines across campus for pooled expertise and perspectives,” McKay said.